This post may contain affiliate links.

 Help!
 I forgot to defrost the cabbage!

-It’s OK, you CAN carefully defrost this from frozen, but it takes a little more work to reheat, which you might not want to do on Christmas Day.
+It’s OK, you CAN carefully defrost this from frozen, but it takes a little more work to reheat.

 Stir occasionally for each method and make sure the cabbage is heated all the way through before serving.